purcell/disable-mouse/README.md

 [![Melpa Status](http://melpa.org/packages/disable-mouse-badge.svg)](http://melpa.org/#/disable-mouse)
 [![Melpa Stable Status](http://stable.melpa.org/packages/disable-mouse-badge.svg)](http://stable.melpa.org/#/disable-mouse)

-# Disable the mouse globally in Emacs
+# Disable the mouse in Emacs

 Want to force yourself to use the keyboard in Emacs?
 Use this local or global minor mode to suppress the default mouse behaviours.